jpetazzo/jpetazzo.github.io/_posts/2017-01-20-docker-logging-gelf.markdown

-At this point, if you're still with us, you might have concluded that computing is just a specialized kind of hell, that containers are the antechrist, and Docker is the harbinger of doom in disguise.
+At this point, if you're still with us, you might have concluded that computing is just a specialized kind of hell, that containers are the antichrist, and Docker is the harbinger of doom in disguise.

 Before drawing hasty conclusions, let's have a look at